F3real/F3real.github.io/content/pragyanCTF2019_SuperSecureVault.md

 s = 135 mod 16127
 ~~~

-Since are modulus are coprime, we can use chinese reminder theorem to solve this system of equations.
-I won't go into details of it, but good explanation can be found [here](http://homepages.math.uic.edu/~leon/mcs425-s08/handouts/chinese_remainder.pdf).
+Since modulus are coprime, we can use chinese reminder theorem to solve this system of equations.
+I won't go into details of it, but the good explanation can be found [here](http://homepages.math.uic.edu/~leon/mcs425-s08/handouts/chinese_remainder.pdf).

 Python solution: